noalistic/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10: Script that changes the working directory to the previous one

 Task 11: A script that lists all files in the current directory and the parent of the working directory in a long format

+Task 12: A script that prints the type of the file